gulfiliz/gulfiliz.github.io/_posts/2026-04-21-is-life-worth-living.md

 Before you can give your time to anything, you must first claim it as yours.

-Before you can choose what to do with your hours, you must recognize that they are yours to choose with.

 Both philosophers are making
 the same foundational demand:

-**Wake up.**
+Wake up.

 Not in the motivational sense.
 In the philosophical sense.

-Become the conscious author
-of your own existence.
+Become the conscious author of your own existence.
 Stop deferring the question.

 The question is:
-is this life — this specific life, lived in this specific way — worth living?
+is this life, this specific life, lived in this specific way, worth living?

 Not life in general.